A letter to an American activist

 At the same time let’s be aware that there is no such thing as an American justice, but only justice per se.
 And the concept of freedom does not represent or belong to America alone – it represents life, wherever you are, and belongs to love itself.
 Such has it always been, and always will be.
 In this way our demands should not be confined to American national interests, which was a crucial mistake of the Occupy movement in its first manifestation.
 Why don’t we also uphold a vision of sharing, freedom and justice for our brothers and sisters in other countries?
 Why say we are the 99% of all the people in America, and not the 99% of all the 7 billion people throughout the world?
 We have already focused on our national priorities for as long as we can remember, but now is the time for our shared concerns to embrace the needs of the world as a whole.
 It’s time to ennoble ourselves with dignity when we go out in peaceful protest, and to expand our consciousness to the planetary level on the basis of our morality, empathy and compassion for those who are less fortunate than ourselves.

 Clearly the problems that are happening in America are also happening across the world, as reflected in the mass protests that are now periodically erupting in diverse countries on an unprecedented scale.
 By hailing our common demands from a truly international perspective of justice and equality, we will therefore be more encouraged to see other groups doing the same in other cities overseas, and vice versa.
 Together we will galvanise each other to carry on participating in around-the-clock demonstrations, which is why we must protest with an urgent sense of global priorities in order to gain more and more support.
-This is how the youth of America can inspire the rest of the world to join them, and how the call for sharing can rapidly grow on a worldwide scale: by upholding the concerns not of the 99% of 300 million people in America, but of the 99% of 7 billion people with whom we share our planetary home.
+This is how the youth of America can inspire the rest of the world to join them, and how the call for sharing can rapidly grow on a worldwide scale: by upholding the concerns not of the 300 million people in America alone, but of the 7 billion people with whom we share our planetary home.

 Resurrecting Article 25